wearewiser/wiser-fsd-task/README.md

 ## About this task

 This task should be completed to be considered for the Front End Developer position at Wiser.
-The task will test your knowledge of JavaScript (React), styling and ability to accurately translate design files into code.
+The task will test your knowledge of JavaScript (ReactJS), styling and ability to accurately translate design files into code.

 ## Instructions